Contaminants of Emerging Concern

 New analytical techniques have been developed that allow scientists to measure very low levels of numerous chemicals in water and other media.

-There is mounting evidence that even low levels of some emerging contaminants in the environment may affect wildlife, sometimes causing non-lethal but adverse ecological health effects.
-Although no direct adverse impact on human health has been established from consuming drinking water treated to current EPA standards, the presence of very low levels of emerging contaminants in the source waters used for drinking water supply can be a cause for concern.
+There is mounting evidence that even low levels of some contaminants of emerging concern in the environment may affect wildlife, sometimes causing non-lethal but adverse ecological health effects.
+Although no direct adverse impact on human health has been established from consuming drinking water treated to current EPA standards, the presence of very low levels of unregulated contaminants in the source waters used for drinking water supply can be a cause for concern.

 Many DWSPP utility members have provided information on pharmaceuticals detected in their source waters: